Back to Events

 Supporting Organizations

-Empty headin
+Empty head

 g

-SPONSORSHIPS AND THE AAD-NY SCHOLARSHIP FUND
+AND SUPPORT THE AAD-NY SCHOLARSHIP FUND

 Your generous sponsorship demonstrates your organization’s commitment to CPR's mission and to promoting use of dispute resolution on the African continent.
-In addition to supporting the general costs of organizing this event, sponsorships will also be used to support the AAD-NY Scholarship Fund for eligible students with demonstrated financial needs who might not otherwise be able to participate in the AAD-NY Arbitration Moot.
+In addition to supporting CPR's mission and the general costs of organizing this event, sponsorships will also be used to support the AAD-NY Scholarship Fund for eligible students with demonstrated financial needs who might not otherwise be able to participate in the AAD-NY Arbitration Moot.

 We ask you to join us in supporting this important program by signing on as an AAD-NY Sponsor: